jbmorizot/NotoSerifThai/README.md

 # NotoSerifThai
 Sources of the NotoSerifThai typeface.
+Fork to test CI.